Penelope Blount, Countess of Devonshire: Affair and charge of treason

-But Penelope was tainted by association with her brother's plotting.
+However Penelope became tainted by association with her brother's plotting.
 Essex shocked many people, after the failure of his rebellion, by denouncing her as a traitor, and after his execution for treason in 1601, Lord Rich had Penelope and her children by Mountjoy cast out.
 Mountjoy, like Penelope, had been implicated in the Essex rebellion, but the Queen, who wished to show as much clemency as possible to the rebels, took no action against either of them.
 Lady Rich moved in with her lover, and the couple began a very public relationship.
 Mountjoy was created Earl of Devonshire on the accession of James I, and Lady Rich was in high favour at court.

 She was among the ladies who rode north to Berwick-upon-Tweed to meet Anne of Denmark in May 1603 and escorted the new queen on her entry to London.
 She served Anne as a Lady of the Bedchamber.
+The French ambassador the Marquis de Rosny identified her as an influential courtier, and gave her a diamond-set miniature portrait of Henry IV of France.
 She was one of the ladies in waiting "taken out" from the audience to dance during The Masque of Indian and China Knights at Hampton Court on 1 January 1604.
 She danced as the nymph Ocyte in Ben Jonson's Masque of Blackness on Twelfth Night 1605.

 In 1605, Rich sued for a divorce, and Penelope wanted to marry Blount and legitimise their children.
 In the divorce proceedings, she publicly admitted to adultery.
 The divorce was granted, but the requests to remarry and legitimise her children were refused.
-She married Blount in a private ceremony conducted by his chaplain, William Laud, afterwards Archbishop of Canterbury, on 26 December 1605 at Wanstead House in London.
+She married Blount in a private ceremony conducted by his chaplain, William Laud, afterwards Archbishop of Canterbury, on 26 December 1605 at Wanstead Hall in London.
 This proceeding, carried out in defiance of canon law, was followed by the disgrace of both parties, who were banished from court by King James.
 The couple continued to live together as husband and wife with their children until his death a few months later.
 Blount died on 3 April 1606 and Penelope on 7 July 1607.

 Penelope's illegitimate children acknowledged by Charles Blount were: